A Look at China's Reusable Super Rocket

 The LM-9 design will continue to evolve and we may someday see Starship-like fins on the upper stage.
 What’s important to note here is that China is not falling victim to the “sunk-cost” fallacy that appears to plague government programs in Europe and the United States.

-China’s state contractor was willing to forsake a mature design with functioning hardware in favor of a better, cheaper, and modern alternative.
+China’s state contractor was willing to forsake a relatively mature design with functioning hardware in favor of a better, cheaper, and modern alternative.
 The same cannot be said for NASA’s SLS, an anachronism that continues to lumber on, carried only by its own inertia.